kptdev/kpt/site/reference/pkg/cat/README.md

 <!--mdtogo:Long-->

 ```
-kpt cfg cat [DIR]
+kpt pkg cat [FILE | DIR]

 DIR:
-  Path to a package directory.
+  Path to a directory with KRM resource files.
 Defaults to the current working directory.

+FILE:
+  Path to a KRM file.
 ```

 <!--mdtogo-->